 - Amend the RMA to require that, at the conclusion of the pre-hearings meeting, only those issues that have been defined as forming the basis of a hearing should be the subject of any further hearing.

 - Amend the RMA to set out a process allowing the combining of several local body jurisdictions for one consent process in clearly defined circumstances.

-- Introduce greater certainty, transparency, and accountability and require that payment must always be for services rendered, with all transactions subject to appropriate auditing and accounting practices.
+- Introduce greater certainty, transparency, and accountability and require that payment must always be for services rendered.

 - Limit the scope for de novo hearings by the Environment Court to exceptional circumstances and matters of law and the role of the Environment Court largely to rehearing Council decisions and thus remove many of the bottlenecks that currently impede the process.